febryansambuari/ToDo-App/README.md

 ```

 ## Development (without Docker)
-If you prefer to run the frontend and backend without Docker, follow these steps.
+If you want to run the frontend and backend without Docker, please follow these steps.
 **Backend (Todo-Api)**
 1. Navigate to the Todo-Api folder:
 ```bash